apexrl/DePO/README.md

 ### Training Expert Policies

 Train an SAC agent and collect expert demos, or use the demo [here](https://github.com/apexrl/Baseline_Pool/tree/master/imitation_learning/sac/expert_trajs_50).
-Then write the demon path in `\demos_listing.yaml`.
+Then write the demo path in `\demos_listing.yaml`.

 ### Example scripts